 – Tatramajjhattatā is three Pali words that refer to “there in the middle”.
 Furthermore, this suggests remaining conscious as you experience the mental (mind) aspects of a situation.
 You experience balance and harmony.
 This is a state of non-attachment.

 We have always known how to live within a state of equanimity.
 Its origin is the essence of being.
-This is that “certain something” that calls to you to return home.
+This is that certain something that calls you to return home.
 And, indeed, it will seem that you are on The Way home.
-And, you use stepping stones until not needed.
-Then you will realize that you have always been home.
-You will acknowledge your constant enlightenment as a universal being.
+And, you use stepping stones along The Way until there is no longer a need, want, or attachment.
+Then you realize that you have always been home.
+And, you acknowledge your constant enlightenment as a universal being.
 I assure you that how you experience everything will change in that moment.

 Wishing you a happy and healthy day